Titi999/seaweldeye/readme.txt

 ## Installation

-1. Unzip the Download file from Codecanyon.
+1. Unzip the Download or clone project.
 You will find two folders, one folder contains Documentation & another is Application Files.

 2. Upload the entire Application Files folder to your website or server.